Cooking For One: The Hassle-Free Guide

 Invest in small utensils

-A small 20 cm pan, a 16 cm saucepan, and a small oven dish change everything.
-Cooking one portion in a 28 cm pan results in food lost on the edges and uneven cooking.
+A small 20 cm pan, a 16 cm saucepan, and a small baking dish change everything.
+Cooking one portion in a 28 cm pan means food lost on the sides and uneven cooking.
 Small formats cook better, faster, and are easier to wash.

 5